hirosystems/stacks-subnets/NFT_USE_CASE.md

 🟩  invoked: ST2NEB84ASENDXKYGJPQW86YXQCEFEX2ZQPG87ND.simple-nft-l1::gift-nft(ST2NEB84ASENDXKYGJPQW86YXQCEFEX2ZQPG87ND, u5) (ok true)

 ## Step 4: Deposit the NFT onto the Hyperchain
-Now, we can call the deposit NFT function in the hyperchains interface contract.
+Now, we can call the deposit NFT function in the subnets interface contract.
 This function is called by the principal `USER_ADDR`.
 ```
 node ./deposit_nft.js 3